Dilrevx/SourceCodeBasedAAA/README.md

 # SourceCodeBasedAAA

-Download "lite_dataset_10.csv" from "https://github.com/buptkick/AppAuth/tree/master/Data" and put the file to Data folder
+1. Download "lite_dataset_10.csv" from "https://github.com/buptkick/AppAuth/tree/master/Data" and put the file to Data folder.

+2. Create "apk", "feature", "result" and "smali" folder in the working directory.